fairy-fun/chrysalis/private/framework/contracts/chrysalis_hydration_prompt.md

 * full call chain (entry point → … → target)

 Be explicit.
 Do not summarise — show the paths.

+If a function does not exist, say that clearly.
+If a function exists but has no callers, state that clearly.
+Distinguish direct calls from indirect calls.

 ---